spectrocloud/librarium/docs/docs-content/clusters/cluster-management/reconfigure.md

 :::info

-The master node pool is scaled from 1 to 3 or 3 to 5 nodes, etc. However, the scale-down operation is not supported for master nodes.
+The control plane node pool is scaled from 1 to 3 or 3 to 5 nodes, etc. However, the scale-down operation is not supported for control plane nodes.

 :::